jankeromnes/Gaudi-In-a-Day/README.md

 6. **Copy** the following code and input it into your **terminal** to clone **Gaudi-In-a-Day**

 ## Credits
+---

+#### Code
+* Bootstrap
+  * Image Cards
+* *

 #### Content
 *
 *
 #### Media
-* The photos used for thid project were obtained from  Wikipedia, I have used the images that are selected for non comercial use along withom googlr Images.
+* The photos used for this project were obtained from  Wikipedia, I have used the images that are selected for non comercial use along with google Images.
-*
+* Some images for this web site are being used under free commercial license from AdobeStock

-#### Acknowledgements
+## Acknowledgements